Yandere

 The term

-The "dere" naming pattern descends from tsundere, coined on Japanese forums in 2002.
-"Yandere" follows the same template, swapping the cold tsun for yan from yanderu, "to be sick" in the mental sense.
-The label spread through 2channel and otaku culture in the 2000s as fans named the long-existing "loving but dangerous" character type.
+The "dere" naming pattern descends from tsundere, which spread through Japanese otaku forums around 2002.
+"Yandere" follows the same template, swapping the cold tsun for yan, clipped from yanderu, "to be sick" in the mental sense, joined to dere from deredere, "lovey-dovey."
+The label caught on through 2channel and otaku culture in the mid-2000s as fans named a long-existing "loving but dangerous" character type.

-The archetype predates its name, but one character did more than any other to fix it in pop culture: Yuno Gasai from Future Diary (Mirai Nikki), widely treated as the defining yandere.
-Around her love interest she is sweet and feminine, a manner that masks a violent, mentally unstable devotion.
-Her popularity helped make "yandere" a household word inside anime fandom and a fixture of character-archetype guides such as those compiled on the dere-types reference wikis and explained in mainstream outlets like Kotaku.
+One character did more than any other to fix the archetype in pop culture: Yuno Gasai from Future Diary (Mirai Nikki), the manga that began serialising in 2006.
+Around her love interest, Yukiteru Amano, she is sweet and feminine, a manner that masks a violent, mentally unstable devotion; she kills without hesitation to protect and keep him.
+As Wikipedia's profile of the character notes, she is widely treated as the definitive yandere, and her popularity helped make the word a household term inside anime fandom.

 In practice